 For business jets, Safran Nacelles is present in Savannah, Georgia for its supply of complete nacelles on Rolls-Royce Pearl 700 turbofan engines that power Gulfstream Aerospace’s G700.
 At its integration site in Mobile, Alabama, the company carries out LEAP-1A nacelle/engine integration and delivery of completed units to the nearby Airbus final assembly line for installation on A320neo jetliners.
-Additionally, Safran Nacelles supports North American customers and operators through a Maintenance, Repair and Overhaul (MRO) facility in Plainfield, Indiana, servicing nacelle systems on commercial, regional and business aircraft.
+Additionally, Safran Nacelles supports North American customers and operators through an MRO facility in Plainfield, Indiana, servicing nacelle systems on commercial, regional, and business aircraft.

 Safran Power Units designs and produces business jet auxiliary power units (APUs) in San Diego, California.